-C&IS is a leading global provider of asset servicing, securities lending, brokerage, banking and related services to corporate and public retirement funds, foundations, endowments, fund managers, insurance companies, sovereign wealth and government funds.
-Asset servicing and related services encompass a full range of industry leading capabilities including but not limited to: global master trust and custody, trade settlement, and reporting; fund administration; cash management; investment risk and performance analytical services; investment operations outsourcing; and transition management and commission recapture.
-Client relationships are managed through the Bank and the Bank's and the Corporation's other subsidiaries, including support from international locations in North America, Europe, the Middle East, and the Asia Pacific region.
-C&IS also executes related foreign exchange transactions from offices located in the United States, United Kingdom, and Singapore.
-At December 31, 2012, total C&IS assets under custody were \$4.4 trillion and assets under management were \$561.2 billion.
+C&IS is a leading global provider of asset servicing, brokerage, banking and related services to corporate and public retirement funds, foundations, endowments, fund managers, insurance companies, sovereign wealth funds, and other institutional investors around the globe.
+Asset servicing and related services encompass a full range of capabilities including but not limited to: global master trust and custody; fund administration; investment operations outsourcing; investment risk and analytical services; securities lending; foreign exchange; cash management; treasury management; brokerage services; and transition management services.
+Client relationships are managed through the Bank and the Bank's and the Corporation's other subsidiaries, including support from locations in North America, Europe, the Middle East, and the Asia Pacific region.
+At December 31, 2013, total C&IS assets under custody were \$5.1 trillion and assets under management were \$662.7 billion.